Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetrodomain/README.md

 ## States

 * OK if all HyperMetro domains report normal running status.
-* WARN if any HyperMetro domain's running status is not "Normal".
+* WARN if any HyperMetro domain is recovering, split or force started, or reports a running status this check does not know.
+* CRIT if any HyperMetro domain is faulty or invalid.
+* `--match` limits the check to the HyperMetro domains whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.